Best SD Card for GoPro HERO8 Black | Quick Recommendations

 Yes, you can safely use UHS-II cards in the GoPro HERO8 Black, but you won’t get any benefit compared with using a UHS-I card.
 The camera’s own bus interface is UHS-I, so if you use a UHS-II card, it will still roll back to UHS-I.

-Can You Use a 512GB or 1TB Cards in the HERO8 Black?
+Can You Use 512GB or 1TB Cards in the HERO8 Black?

-Yes, so long as those cards properly conform to the microSDXC spec and they’re otherwise fast enough, you shouldn’t have any issue.
+But in my experience, yes, so long as those cards properly conform to the microSDXC spec and they’re otherwise fast enough, you shouldn’t have any issue.
+I’ve used both 512GB and 1TB microSDXC cards in the HERO8 Black without any problems.
+I have more details on that here.

 SD Card Slots